camilagrandinii/Molyxa/README.md

 # Molyxa

 ### Author: Camila Grandini

 ### University: EPITECH

 📖 This repository was created to develop a mood board application called "Molyxa".

 - **Frontend:** built using React to provide users with a simple interface to create mood boards by selecting elements from a predefined list and placing them in a workspace.
 - **Backend:** powered by Python and Flask, offers an API for adding and removing elements from the mood board.
 Additionally, it integrates a save functionality to store the mood board's state in a PostgreSQL database.

 <h2>Getting Started with Create React App</h2>
-This project was bootstrapped with <a href="https://github.com/facebook/create-react-app">Create React App</a>.
+This project was based on <a href="https://github.com/Zlvsky/React-Konva-moodboard">Mood Board App</a>.

 <h2>Find me Here!</h2>
 <div>